 Debt reduction isn’t just something the Federal Government needs to wok on.
 We all wonder if we’ll ever pay off the debt we amass and if we do how can we do it quickly?
 If you’re looking for the fastest way to get out of debt too, here’s a short video.
 Justin Goodbread, CFP®, Financial Advisor and Wealth Manager with HeritageInvestor.com and FinanciallySimple.com offers some tips to simplify the process.
 Debt Reduction: Fastest way to get out of debt?

-So this article is about a very interesting question and which is Should I pay off my mortgage or invest?
-Let’s find out.
 Recently, I was having coffee at Starbucks with a client when I asked him this question, “Should I pay off my mortgage or invest?”
 I told him that I personally was struggling with planning in this matter (YES!!
 Even a planner questions their decisions occasionally!!).
 After generically discussing the subject, I decided to research the topic in greater detail to see if I could come up with a definitive answer to the age-old question: Should excess funds within my budget pay off my mortgage or go toward investments?
 Should I pay off my mortgage or invest?
 You’ll find an array of answers on this matter from a variety of financial gurus; with some of the top names in the industry disagreeing!
 Professionals and laypeople alike all weigh in with their opinions.
 Forbes, The Fool, and even Clark Howard have all chimed in recently.
 So is there really a conclusive answer?
 Here’s what I came up with after much research.
 I boiled the answer to this conundrum down to two main points.
-One is a black and white answer, while […]
+One is a black and white answer, while the other factors in an emotional connection.
+Let’s take a look at both to get your answer.
+Since every situation is different, you […]

 WEEKLY UPDATE – August 29, 2016 We are going to discuss LIBOR Surge May Rule Out September Fed Rate Hike in this article.
 After rallying for weeks, the major indexes fell last week ahead of key remarks by Federal Reserve officials and turbulence in money markets.
 For the week, the S&P 500 lost 0.68%, the Dow fell 0.85%, the NASDAQ dropped 0.37%, while the MSCI EAFE gained 0.16%.
 Even as the Fed has kept interest rates flat, an unexpected surge in short-term interest rates triggered by an industry rule change is potentially doing some of the Fed’s work for it.
 If you ever tune in to the financial news, you may have heard the term LIBOR (pronounced LIE-bor) mentioned in reference to money markets (what we call the trade of short-term loans between banks and other financial institutions).
 LIBOR Surge May Rule Out September Fed Rate Hike LIBOR, the London Interbank Offered Rate, is a benchmark used for a vast range of debt, including mortgages and corporate loans.
 Recently, the three-month LIBOR (the rate charged for lending dollars for three months) has reached multi-year highs (rising more than 30% since this June), tightening credit conditions without any action by the […]